Atulvermaon18/RASA_CHATBOT/data/nlu_data.md

 - I want to come in tuesday at 2 pm for adjustment?
 - Is 4 pm friday available?
 - Can I come in wednesday at 2 pm?
-- Can I come in wednesday at 2 pm?
-- Can I come in wednesday at 2 pm?
-- Can I come in wednesday at 2 pm?
-- Can I come in wednesday at 2 pm?
-- Can I come in wednesday at 2 pm?
 - Schedule an appointment for 2 pm on monday
 - book appointment
 - book appt